A flame rises up on a dark grill, photo © Mateusz Dach for Pexels

 Holy Smokes is some of the most fun I’ve had in the Lowcountry in decades, and I frequently visit Charleston to enjoy the coast, catch up on friendly gossip, and test my knowledge of Southern phrases.

 In as few words as possible, Holy Smokes is hands-down brilliant.
-I swear on a stack of King James Bibles that it ranks among My Top 5 Festivals for Life, and I’ve done a lot of living in my half-century.
+I swear on a stack of King James Bibles that it ranks among my Top 5 Festivals, and I’ve visited many in my time.

 A VIP attendee reclines inside a netted cloud chair at Holy Smokes BBQ Festival in Charleston, S.C., photo ©Kate Dana

-Holy Smokes Lowcountry Barbecue Festival 2022, I loved it!
+Holy Smokes Lowcountry Barbecue Festival 2022 teepee tent seats

 The Vibe

-From rubbing elbows with some of the country’s most incredible chefs to listening to live music you know is headed for a major label, the atmosphere buzzes with a great vibe all day.
+From rubbing elbows with some of the country’s most incredible chefs to listening to live music headed for a major label, the atmosphere buzzes with a great vibe all day.
 Friends mingle and dance like no one’s looking.

 VIP attendees smile for the camera in a group at Holy Smokes BBQ Festival in Charleston, S.C., photo ©Kate Dana

-Conversation and laughter can be heard throughout the entire day.
+Conversation and laughter ring loud throughout the entire day.
 Hugs are abundant and hearts are wide open, welcoming good food and great company, all for charity.

 The Merch